-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and Specifications for Audits of Counties, Cities, and Towns, issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the governmental activities, the business-type activities, and each major fund of the City of Emporia, Virginia (including its blended component units), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the City of Emporia, Virginia's basic financial statements, and have issued our report thereon dated October 28, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and Specifications for Audits of Counties, Cities, and Towns, issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the governmental activities, the business-type activities, and each major fund of City of Emporia, Virginia (including its blended component units), as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise City of Emporia, Virginia's basic financial statements, and have issued our report thereon dated February 3, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the City of Emporia, Virginia's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City of Emporia, Virginia's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City of Emporia, Virginia's internal control.
+In planning and performing our audit of the financial statements, we considered City of Emporia, Virginia's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Emporia, Virginia's internal control.
+Accordingly, we do not express an opinion on the effectiveness of City of Emporia, Virginia's internal control.